-4.2.1.3 Single Feature Reliance
+4.2.1.3.
+Single Feature Reliance

 This section should affirmatively state that the evaluation of the dependence on a single feature across the layers of defense was performed for all risk-significant LBEs and DBAs.
 A brief discussion of the method used to evaluate this DID topic should be provided.
 The summary should identify any special treatments added to provide assurance against over-reliance on any single feature across multiple layers of defense for any risk-significant LBE.
-The details of this evaluation should be retained in design records.
+The description should be sufficient to identify the DID objectives requiring those actions.
+The details of this evaluation should be retained in plant records.

-4.2.1.4 Prevention-Mitigation Balance
+4.2.1.4.
+Prevention-Mitigation Balance